 We started out by researching more than 65 rowers.
 To compile the list, we dug through all of the major manufacturers as well as reached out to industry experts and various forums such as r/homegym.

-Additionally, at our fitness testing facility in Springfield, Missouri, multiple product testers on our team tried dozens rowers and provided input on their likes and dislikes.
+Additionally, at our fitness testing facility in Springfield, Missouri, multiple product testers on our team tried dozens of rowers and provided input on their likes and dislikes.

-During testing (and during our years of training experience), our product testers performed both long and short duration intervals, including all-out sprints and grueling long-distance rowing events.
+During testing (and during our years of training experience), our product testers performed both long- and short-duration intervals, including all-out sprints and grueling long-distance rowing events.

 We examined the following factors: